-If you have got more than one hard drive connected to your PC, you'll be shown a screen with several drives called "Drive 0", "Drive 1" and so on.
-And if one of the drives already contains some partitions, you will see "Drive 0 Partition 1", "Drive 0 Partition 2", and so on.
-In these cases, you'll need to delete all these partitions by selecting each one and clicking the Delete icon.
-This will erase all data on the partitions, so double-check that you're deleting partitions from the correct drive and you're absolutely sure you've already backed up everything you need.
-Once you've finished deleting partitions, make sure the drive you want to use for Windows 10 installation is selected and press Next to install.
+Situation B: If you have got more than one hard drive connected to your PC, you’ll be shown a screen with several drives called “Drive 0”, “Drive 1” and so on.
+And if a drive is already partitioned, you will see “Drive 0 Partition 1”, “Drive 0 Partition 2”, “Drive 0 Unallocated Space”, and so on.

 Knowing how to install Windows 10 from USB, do you know how to install Windows 10 from CD/DVD?
 In fact, the process is just the same.
 Connect the CD/DVD to your PC and the computer should boot from it.
 The following operations are just the same.